TAMUSHPE/tamushpe-guides/docs/shpeathon26/designPhase/deliverables.md

 ## Description of Product

-**Add a brief description of your product in a seperate section, make sure to mention what makes it reliable, inclusive, and ethical.**
+**Add a brief description of your product in a seperate section, make sure to mention what makes it reliable, inclusive, and ethical.
+Make sure to submit this as well.**

 * Impact